zou-Justin/Cyber_Fall/Lab04-CTF/CTFWalkthrough.md

 ## Task 4

 ## Task 5
-This Task is a bit obscure since it only gives you close to no hints about it.
+This task is a bit obscure since it only gives you close to no hints about it.
 Perhaps if you were bored, you may have been highlighting around the Task and you may see something interesting.
 ## Task 6
 ## Task 7
 ## Task 8